 Can You Move a Mature Avocado Tree?

 Sometimes it’s necessary to think about moving an avocado tree.
 Maybe you planted it in the sun and now it’s become a shady area.
 Or maybe the tree just grew taller than you thought it would.
-But the tree is mature now and you’d hate to lose it.
+The tree is mature now though and you’d hate to lose it.

 Can you move a mature avocado tree?
 You can.
 Avocado transplanting is indisputably easier when the tree is young, but transplanting an avocado tree is possible even if it’s been in the ground for some years.